Libensemble/libensemble/docs/platforms/polaris.rst

        python -m venv /path/to-venv --system-site-packages
        . /path/to-venv/bin/activate

    Where ``/path/to-venv`` can be anywhere you have write access.
-You now have access to For future uses just load the conda module and run the activate line.
+For future sessions, just load the conda module and run the activate line.

    You can now pip install libEnsemble::